Spike Field and Reward Primitives¶

 print(f"Valid bins: {np.sum(~np.isnan(place_field))}/{env.n_bins}")

-Why compute_place_field() is recommended:
+Why compute_spatial_rate() is recommended:

 - One function call - handles all steps automatically